acm-uiuc/til/_til/ruby/passing-arguments-to-a-rake-task.md

+---
-# Passing Arguments To A Rake Task
+title: Passing Arguments To A Rake Task
+category: ruby
+---

 You can create a rake task that takes arguments by including an array of named arguments in the task declaration.